oVirt/ovirt-site/source/feature/design-for-multiple-storage-domains.html.md

 ## User Stories

-1. Add VM
-    1. As a RHEV-M GUI user, when I create a VM, I want to be able to select different storage domains for each disk in the VM so that I can make efficient use of my storage.
-I know the feature works when I can use the RHEV-M GUI to create a VM with 3 disks each on different storage domains.
+*   **Add VM** - As a RHEV-M user, when I create a VM using the [GUI | REST API], I want to be able to select different storage domains for each disk in the VM so that I can make efficient use of my storage.
+I know the feature works when I can create a VM with 3 disks each on different storage domains.
-    2. As a Rest API user, when I create a VM, I want to specify a new VM where each disk is on different storage domains so that I can make efficient use of my storage.
-I know the feature works when I can use the REST API to create a VM with 3 disks each on different storage domains.

-2. Import a VM
-    1. As a RHEV-M GUI user, when I import a VM, I want to be able to select different storage domains for each disk in the VM so that I can make efficient use of my storage.
-I know the feature works when I can use the RHEV-M GUI to import a VM with 3 disks each on different storage domains.
+*   **Import VM** - As a RHEV-M user, when I import a VM using the [GUI | REST API], I want to be able to select different storage domains for each disk in the VM so that I can make efficient use of my storage.
+I know the feature works when I can import a VM with 3 disks each on different storage domains.
-    2. As a Rest API user, when I import a VM, I want to specify a new VM where each disk is on different storage domains so that I can make efficient use of my storage.
-I know the feature works when I can use the REST API to import a VM with 3 disks each on different storage domains

-3. Hibernate a VM
-    1. As a RHEV-M user, when I hibernate a VM, the VM will hibernate if and only if the VM and each disk can be hibernated.
-I know the feature works when I can hibernate the VM if each disk can hibernate not if hibernation fails for any disk.

-4. Add Disk to VM
-    1. As a RHEV-M GUI user, when I add a disk to a VM, I can select which storage domain to associate with it so that I can make more efficient use of my storage.
-I know the feature works when I can use the RHEV-M GUI to add a disk to a VM and put it on a storage domain not already in use by the VM.
+*   **Add Disk to VM** - As a RHEV-M user, when I add a disk to a VM using the [GUI | REST API], I can select which storage domain to associate with it so that I can make more efficient use of my storage.
+I know the feature works when I can add a disk to a VM and put it on a storage domain not already in use by the VM.
-    2. As a REST API user, when I add a disk to a VM, I can specify which storage domain to associate with it so that I can make more efficient use of my storage.
-I know the feature works when I can use the REST API to add a disk to a VM and put it on a storage domain not already in use by the VM

-5. Import VM template
-    1. As a RHEV-M GUI user, when I import a VM template, I want to be able to select different storage domains for each disk in the template so that I can make efficient use of my storage.
-I know the feature works when I can use the RHEV-M GUI to import a template with 3 disks each on different storage domains.
+*   **Import VM template** - As a RHEV-M user, when I import a VM template using the [GUI | REST API], I want to be able to select different storage domains for each disk in the template so that I can make efficient use of my storage.
+I know the feature works when I can import a template with 3 disks each on different storage domains.
-    2. As a Rest API user, when I import a VM template, I want to specify where each disk is on different storage domains so that I can make efficient use of my storage.
-I know the feature works when I can use the REST API to import a VM template with 3 disks each on different storage domains

-6. Move Disk
-    1. As a RHEV-M GUI user, I want to be able to move a disk from one storage domain to another so that I can make efficient use of my storage.
-I know the feature works when I can use the RHEV-M GUI to add a disk to an existing VM on a storage domain not already in use by the VM.
+*   **Move Disk** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to move a disk from one storage domain to another so that I can make efficient use of my storage.
+I know the feature works when I can move a disk to an existing storage domain not already in use by the VM.
-    2. As a REST API user, I want to specify moving a disk from one storage domain to another so that I can make efficient use of my storage.
-I know the feature works when I can use the REST API to add a disk to an existing VM on a storage domain not already in use by the VM.

-7. Create VM from template
-    1. As a RHEV-M GUI user, I want to be able to create a VM from a template and be able to specify on which storage domain each disk should be created.
+*   **Create VM from template** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to create a VM from a template and be able to specify on which storage domain each disk should be created.
 I know the feature works when I can create a VM from a template that has 3 disks and I can put each disk on a separate storage domain.
-    2. As a REST API user, I want to be able to create a VM from a template and be able to specify on which storage domain each disk should be created.
-I know the feature works when I can create a VM from a template that has 3 disks and I can put each disk on a separate storage domain.

 ## Acceptance Tests

 Will be based on the "I know the feature works..." in the user stories.

 ### Additional functionality to verify

-1.  create snapshots
+*   create snapshots
-2.  delete disk
+*   delete disk
-3.  delete VM
+*   delete VM
-4.  start VM
+*   start VM
+*   hibernate VM

 ## Overall design